-The tools and weapons they used, the bones of the animals they ate, the charcoal of their fires, and the debris of their camps accumulated layer upon layer as the years-and thousands of years-passed.
+The tools and weapons they used, the bones of the animals they ate, the charcoal of their fires, and the debris of their camp accumulated layer upon layer as the years-and thousands of years-passed.
 When the last occupants departed, Russell Cave held beneath its surface the record of life there.

-This record was not laid bare until 1953.
-That year four members of the Tennessee Archeological Society began digging in the cave.
-As they bit deeper, they realized that they had come upon an important archeological site, one which demanded more intensive effort than they could give it.
-They told the Smithsonian Institution of their discovery.
-That institution, in cooperation with the National Geographic Society, conducted three seasons of archeological exploration.
+This record was not exposed until 1953.
+That year four members of the Chattanooga Chapter of the Tennessee Archaeological Society began systematic excavations in Russell Cave.
+These four conscientious amateurs included Paul H. Brown.
+J. B. Graham, Lebaron Pahmeyer and Charles K. Peacock.
+They realized that they had come upon an important archaeological site, one which demanded more intensive effort than they could give it.
+They told the Smithsonian Institute of their discovery.
+That institution, in cooperation with the National Geographic Society, conducted three seasons of archaeological exploration.
 Other excavations were later carried out by the National Park Service.
-From this work has come our present knowledge of the people Russell Cave sheltered for 8,000 years.
+From this combined work has come our present knowledge of the people Russell Cave sheltered for 8,000 years.